threefoldtecharchive/jumpscaleX_core/docs/Installation/manual_container_install.md

 ## Manual local jumpscaleX_core

 If not installed already, install the docker software.
-There is a lot of documentation on how to do this for your operating system <<insert docker installation page link>>
+There is a lot of documentation on how to do this for your operating system.
+Find more information about that [here](https://docs.docker.com/install/linux/docker-ce/binaries/)

 Please check the installation by issuing the following commands:
 ```